Have you requested Teacher Notifications (TNs)?

 Once an accommodation plan has been put in place, stay in touch with your SAIL access specialist.
 It's a good idea to touch base at least once per semester to review your progress and plan for the next term.
 Click here to review the accommodation request process that includes steps for maintaining or changing your plan.

 • Don't forget that Teacher Notifications are not automatic and must be sent out each semester!
-Make sure you contact a SAIL Access Specialist (by phone, email or appointment) to ask them to send out your Teacher Notifications prior to the start of each semester.
+Log in to your myEFSC Portal and launch the Teacher Notification application to send out your TNs prior to the start of each semester.

 • Review Your Rights & Responsibilities related to the accommodation process

 • Understand the Substitution Policies & Appeal Process that impacts your accommodation plan -- you'll do this by talking with a SAIL office representative so get in touch if you have questions about substituting a course, requirement or other process due to a disability.

 • Check out these helpful resources: Find info and links to more information on everything from our academic support services available to all students, such as tutoring, note and test taking tips, email accessibility, and much more.